daleonpz/Research-Project/chapter2.md

 --------------------------------------------------------------------
 Requirement         Description
 --------------      ----------------------------------------------------
-Detect visual       The Follower should detect the predefined
+01.Detect visual       The Follower should detect the predefined
-                    visual marker, created by the ArUco library [@opencv_library],
+marker              visual marker, created by the ArUco library [@opencv_library],
                     using the PiCamera mounted on it.

-Estimation          The Follower should estimate the angle and distance angle and           to the marker every time the Leader moves to another distance            position.
+02.Estimation          The Follower should estimate the angle and distance angle and           to the marker every time the Leader moves to another distance            position.

-Follower            The Follower should steer based on the estimated driving             angle and distance.
+03.Follower            The Follower should steer based on the estimated driving             angle and distance.

-Autonomous          The Follower should be completely autonomous. driving             Detection of the marker and driving should be done
+04.Autonomous          The Follower should be completely autonomous. driving             Detection of the marker and driving should be done
                     with no human intervention other than turning the rover on and initial positioning.

-Operating           The Follower should run Raspbian Jessie  as system              operation system.
+05.Operating           The Follower should run Raspbian Jessie  as system              operation system.

-OpenCV              The Follower should use OpenCV 3.4.1 [@opencv_library] for the video library             processing including reading video frames, marker
+06.OpenCV              The Follower should use OpenCV 3.4.1 [@opencv_library] for the video library             processing including reading video frames, marker
                     detection, and estimation of the angle and distance to the marker.

-Rover-App           The Follower's code should be based on the services such library             as sensor reading and driving provided by the
+07.Rover-App           The Follower's code should be based on the services such library             as sensor reading and driving provided by the
                     rover-app library.

-Maintainability      The Follower's code should be maintainable following
+08.Maintainability      The Follower's code should be maintainable following
                     principles of modularity and encapsulation, and
                     avoiding code duplication code.

-Reusable            The Follower's code should be reusable.
+09.Reusable            The Follower's code should be reusable.
 Subroutines
                     or functions should be well defined, and its design should take into account orthogonality
                     and extensibility.

-Understandability   The Follower's code should be understandable.
+10.Understandability   The Follower's code should be understandable.
 Comments
                     should be relevant, variable and function names should be self explanatory, the code sections should be well defined (includes, global/static/volatile